So, uh... yeah, I changed this... AGAIN. But, not to worry, I'm going to work on this slowly and I'll make sure it's really what I want.

 Min, din, and sin are used after words that would have "en", or "a(n)" before them (i.e. "en kæ" (a cake) would be "min kæ", "din kæ", "sin kæ" (my cake, your cake, its cake), and so on).

-Can you suggest a name for this language?
+Can you suggest a better(?) name for this language?

 A fun tip: Most names in this language tend to have 4 or more names as their full names (2 first names, sometimes 2 middle, and then a last name or even two last names for females, and males typically only have one first name and two middle names).

-If my name was in whatever language this will be, it would be Erikka Lykke Mørk Lindenberg.
+If my name was in Northern Kastrish, it would be Erikka Lykke Mørk Lindenberg.

 Ever wanted to make a random text generator?